KiranAITesting/MCPDemo/README.md

 ### Issue: Authentication fails
 **Solution:** Check credentials in `testdata/credentials.xlsx` or `.env` file.

+### Issue: Slack notifications not appearing
+**Checks:**
+- Confirm `SLACK_WEBHOOK_URL` is set for the environment where tests run (locally export or add to GitHub Secrets).
+- Verify the incoming webhook posts to the Slack channel you're watching (incoming webhooks are tied to a specific channel/workspace).
+- If you expect screenshots to be uploaded, ensure the Slack App bot token used for `SLACK_BOT_TOKEN` has the `files:write` OAuth scope and the app is reinstalled.

+To get more visibility in CI logs, enable debug logging in the reporter or add a small console/log write — the reporter prints errors but not successful webhook responses by default.

 ## 🤝 Contributing
 1. Create a new branch for your feature
 2. Follow the existing code structure and naming conventions